cedriking/ArweaveApps/readme.md

 # ArweaveApps
-This is the source code for the ArweaveApps located at https://arweave.net/35IFq9BcIgpSPti9YDYDiaQy4wMfMIKZ25t7hHZrhek
+This is the source code for the ArweaveApps.

 The main purpose of the site is to work as an indexer for the Arweave permaweb.